Using locally published components in Fenix

 • Linux: linux-x86-64

-3. Edit (or create) the file local.properties - this can be in the root of the mozilla-central checkout, or in the project specific directory (eg, mobile/android/fenix) and tell it where to find your local checkout of application-services, by adding a line like:
+local.properties can be in the root of the mozilla-central checkout, or in the project specific directory (eg, mobile/android/fenix) and you tell it where to find your local checkout of application-services by adding a line like:

 autoPublish.application-services.dir=path/to/your/checkout/of/application-services